Introducing a living learning ecosystem for future generations

 A community-led initiative supporting land, people, and local economies to flourish together on the Mornington Peninsula

-The Mornington Peninsula is experiencing increasing pressure from growth, tourism, climate impacts, housing stress, and strain on land and water systems.
+The Mornington Peninsula is facing growing pressure from development, tourism, climate change, housing stress, and strain on land and water systems.

-Regenerating Mornington Peninsula is an independent community group focused on connecting people and place to learn, test practical solutions, and invest in projects that strengthen the land, community wellbeing, and the local economy at the same time.
+Regenerating Mornington Peninsula connects people and place to test practical solutions and invest in projects that strengthen the land, community wellbeing, and local economy—now and for future generations.

 What is Regenerative Practice?

 Regenerative practice is a way of living and working that helps life create more life.
-It starts with place, truly knowing the land, waters, people, and history of where we are, and caring for it like a loved one.
-We listen deeply, spot patterns, and design for long-term health and resilience, not quick fixes.
+It begins with place—knowing and caring for the land, waters, people and history around us—and designing for long-term health and resilience.

 Feature Project: Mapping the Peninsula